Grease devil crisis in Sri Lanka: Explanations

 The crisis led to competing explanations about the causes and culprits.
 Both Tamils and Muslims overwhelmingly believed that the grease devil culprits were members of the security forces whose targets were the minorities.
 This belief was reinforced by the facts that many of the suspects were seen running into military camps and police stations, and most of the incidents were reported in minority areas.

 The minority communities were, however, ambiguous about the intention.
 Tamils saw the phenomenon as a continuation of arbitrary state violence that they had long been subjected to throughout the war.
 Tamil commentators also believed it was a pretext for prolonging the emergency rule which empowered the military and was under international pressure to be lifted.
 Muslims in the east saw it as a deliberate ploy by the government to provoke anger and flush out hidden weapons.
 Months earlier the eastern military commander demanded that illegal arms be surrendered after several isolated shooting incidents in the area.
 One analyst suggested that after Tamils in the north had been subdued with the end of the war, the government needed another conflict to justify strong military presence, therefore it targeted the more robust Muslim community in the east with grease devil attacks.
-There were also rumours circulating among all communities about the grease devil being an army operation to collect female blood so that black magic rituals can be performed to protect the president.
+There were also rumours circulating among all communities about the grease devil being an army operation to collect female blood so that black magic rituals can be performed to protect President Mahinda Rajapaksa.

 On the other hand, the government, police and military denied any responsibility for the grease devil attacks.
 They also denied the existence of the grease devils and dismissed the phenomenon as a mass hysteria fuelled by rumours.
 The authorities and pro-government newspapers variously claimed the crisis was instigated by rumour-mongering criminals to remove the military so they can commit other crimes; accused "promiscuous" women of fabricating stories; blamed the opposition party JVP; and claimed it was a conspiracy by the Tamil diaspora, Tamil politicians and LTTE revivalists to cause chaos and destabilise the government.